-INDIVIDUALS WITH ENOUGH INCOME TO FILE CHAPTER 13 MAY BE INELIGIBLE TO FILE CHAPTER 7.
+INDIVIDUALS WITH SUFFICIENT INCOME TO FILE CHAPTER 13 MAY BE INELIGIBLE TO FILE CHAPTER 7

-Certain individuals may no longer be eligible to file Chapter 7 under the new Bankruptcy Code if they earn sufficient income to make payments to Creditors under a Chapter 13 Plan.
+Certain individuals are ineligible to file Chapter 7 if they earn sufficient income to make payments to Creditors under a Chapter 13 Plan.
 The purpose of the Means Test is to evaluate whether you have enough disposable income, after subtracting certain allowed expenses and required debt payments, to make payments to Creditors under a Chapter 13 Plan.

 A non-filing spouse’s income is not specifically included in the Means Test itself.
 [Section 707(b)(2)(A)(i)]

-COMPARE YOUR CURRENT MONTHLY INCOME WITH THE MEDIAN INCOME IN YOUR STATE.
-Once you’ve calculated your Current Monthly Income, multiply it by 12 and compare it to the median income for your state.
-You can find median income tables, by state and family size, at the website of the United States Trustee at www.usdoj.gov/ust.
-Select “Means Testing Information” on this site.
+COMPARE YOUR CURRENT MONTHLY INCOME WITH THE MEDIAN INCOME IN YOUR STATE – Once you’ve calculated your Current Monthly Income, multiply it by 12 and compare it to the median income for your state.
+An attorney will evaluate median income tables for you by state and family size.

 Means Test may not be necessary.
 If your Current Monthly Income is less than or equal to the median, you need not proceed further with the Means Test.
-You are eligible to file Chapter 7!!!
+You are eligible to file Chapter 7 provided you are not disqualified by other factors.
 If your Current Monthly Income is greater than the median, however, you must pass the Means Test in order to file Chapter 7.